eSIM Deployment

 Yes.
 You can assign different users to different networks based on coverage at their location.
 A broker like Business Telco can coordinate this so you have a single point of contact regardless of which networks are in use.

-A free audit checks device compatibility, coverage at your sites and network fit — giving you a clear deployment plan before you commit.
+A free Business Telco audit reviews your device fleet, checks coverage at every site and recommends the right network and rollout approach — so you have a clear deployment plan before you commit.